 The short answer is, yes you can.

-In order to qualify for SS disability, you must have a medical condition or combination of medical conditions that prevent you from doing any and all types of work (including work you have done in the past and any other job in the national economy).
+In order to qualify for Social Security disability, you must have a medical condition or combination of medical conditions that prevent you from doing any and all types of work (including work you have done in the past and any other job in the national economy).
 The decision to apply for SS disability should only be made after you determine that, because of your physical or mental health, you are unable to work in any full time capacity.
 If you are working full time or are able to work full time, you will be deemed ineligible for benefits.

 The Social Security Administration also considers the number of hours you are working and must determine whether the work you are performing is substantial, that is, performed on a regular and consistent basis without any special concessions from your employer.
 If you're earning below the SGA limit but are working 32 or more hours per week, it will be more difficult to convince the Social Security Administration that your disability precludes full-time employment.
 This does not mean you cannot work part-time while applying for disability.
 You are able to work, at least part-time, but should always be aware of how your employment status may affect the review of your application later on.